If you don't see the term you are looking for, use your browser's Find command to

 - Places a background on

 text with a highlighter pen.
-Pale colors work best unless the text is
+Pale colors work best unless you have

 - horizontal ruler